 Applicants must submit official transcripts from secondary (high school) and higher education institutions.
 Transcripts from U.S. high schools, colleges, or universities should be sent directly from that institution to the Office of Enrollment Services.
 Transcripts must be certified and translated into English, contain descriptive titles of courses studied, contain final grades in each course, and provide and explanation of the grading system.

-For assistance in translating your transcript, you may go to http://www.naces.org/.
+For assistance in translating your transcript, you may try these services:

 The Financial Support Form must be printed, completed and submitted to the Office of Enrollment Services.
 Additionally, all applicants must provide documentation from a banking institution as certification of finances.
 The financial documentation must show proof of financial support sufficient to cover all costs/expenses and return transportation for the applicant without the need for local financial assistance or employment.
-This documentation must be notarized (have official signature or seal) and not be more than four months old.
+This documentation must be translated into English, must be notarized (have official signature or seal), and not be more than four months old.